Emeric Brard reviews the Bose Sleepbuds after attending the Sydney launch.

 More About Emeric Brard

-Emeric Brard is a Journalist who specialises in sport and technology.
+Emeric Brard is a regular contributor for Women Love Tech.
+He is a journalist who specialises in technology and sport.
 He currently runs his own football blog ArsenalBlogWeekly, which focuses on the performances of Arsenal Football Club.
 Ever since the age of six, Emeric has been watching and playing football, and has notably played in Australia, France, and currently England.
-In addition to that, he has experience working at: Channel 9, 2GB, as well as The Daily Telegraph.
-Emeric studies Communications and Media at Loughborough University in the UK.
+In addition to that, he has experience working at: The Carousel, Channel 9, 2GB, as well as The Daily Telegraph.
+Emeric studied Communications and Media at Loughborough University in the UK.